radowtay/Project-1/README.md

 #### Project Status: [Active]

 ## Project Intro/Objective
-### Purpose: The purpose of this project is to satisfy our curiosity of film data.
+### The purpose of our project is to find out What Factors, if any, produce a successful movie? .
+We will examine (insert questions here)using data from IMDB to discover if any of these factors correlate to one another.
+Is there a successful movie formula?

+The purpose of our project is to find out What Factors, if any, produce a successful movie? .
+We will examine (insert questions here)using data from IMDB to discover if any of these factors correlate to one another.
+Is there a successful movie formula?

 ## Project Team / Organization
 <table>